LizziOh/rls_habitat_quiz/README.md

 RLS Habitat Quiz
 ------------------

-A flashcard and quiz app to learn Reef Life Survey habitat labels in R
+A flashcard and quiz app to learn Reef Life Survey habitat labels

-This reads your photos from simple folders (per labelling scheme → per label), launches a Shiny app, and (optionally) records quiz scores.
+It launches a Shiny app from R that runs in a web interface.
+Habitat images and clickable label options are presented.
+Optionally, users can record quiz scores or add a folder of their own images and labels to learn.

 Forked from: coralquiz by Matthew Doherty:  https://github.com/dohertyml/coralquiz This version has been adapted to include RLS images, new folder structure, and renamed functions.

-Users can adapt this without code changes by adding a new top-level folder containing other labels to learn and their images.

-Supports jpg, jpeg, JPEG, png, webp.
-Requires ≥ 4 species per location.

 Installation
 ------------------